makersmansion/makersmansion/src/weekly/2022/week-43/index.md

 ---
-title: "About minimizing TTV, why keeping a holistic view is crucial, and writing better error messages "
+title: "About minimizing TTV, keeping a holistic view, and writing better error messages "
 date: 2022-10-30
 week: 43
 ---